amackera/amackera.github.io/content/posts/being-an-early-employee.md

 As soon as you start believing your own bullshit, you're lying to yourself and everyone else.
 Stop it, or else.

-I've made this mistake by confused my arrogance with wisdom.
+I've made this mistake and confused my arrogance for wisdom.
 I presumed that past success guarantees future success.
 It's brought me nothing but misery and hardship.
 This is an extremely hard lesson to learn.
+If you're not expecting it, it might break you entirely.

 ## When to Quit